najlaauni/UniversityLife/SECP1513 - Technology and Information System/Assignmeny 3 : Project Management and System Development Talk.md

 These core competencies are essential for avoiding the "FYP Trap" and achieving a success formula for future-ready graduates.

-This industry talk was conducted by PPG, a global leader dedicated to safeguarding and beautifying the world.
-PPG’s global operations are supported by its Digital IT teams at the MY Technology Centre.
-The session highlighted three key pillars of PPG’s digital foundation:
-- SAP Centre of Excellence (CoE)<br>
-  Standardises global business processes through the deployment of the S/4HANA Enterprise Resource Planning system.<br>
-- IT Infrastructure & Vendor Management<br>
-  Secures and scales the critical network and computing environment with a focus on Cloud Architecture and WAN/LAN connectivity.<br>
-- Data Analytics Centre of Excellence (CoE)<br>
-  Uses cutting-edge SQL, Python, and Data Visualisation techniques to transform raw data into strategic business intelligence, are the three main pillars of this digital foundation.<br>

-These roles are crucial for maintaining operational excellence and bolstering PPG's worldwide reach.

 ---

 ## 📝 Reflection